kahnvex/slugnet/docs/_sources/index.rst.txt

 entropy.
 The resulting loss value will inform us about how our network performed on the batch it just predicted.
 We can use this value along with validation to determine if our model is overfitting or underfitting the data.
+In the next section, we'll see that the derivative of our loss function is used to perform backpropogation.

 Backpropogation
 ~~~~~~~~~~~~~~~